mcosovic/FactorGraph.jl/docs/src/man/input.md

 &nbsp;
 ```

-The `dynamic` input data is used only for the dynamic GBP algorithm and contains factor nodes update scheme.
+The `dynamic` input data is used only for the dynamic and ageing GBP algorithm and contains factor nodes update scheme.
+The dynamic framework requires four columns of input data, shown in the table below.

 | Column   | Description                                                                            |
 |:--------:|:---------------------------------------------------------------------------------------|